jerela/OpenSimLive/README.md

 ### SimulatedDataReader

 This is a very simple class that creates quaternions from a random distribution and lets the program use those quaternions as IMU orientations.
-It can be used in **OSL_common** if you do not wish to use actual IMUs.
+It can be used in **OSL_core** if you do not wish to use actual IMUs.

 ### IMUHandler

 This class can be used as a "generic data reader" class for IMUs.
-It is used in **test_common** to invoke methods from DelsysDataReader or XsensDataReader.
+It is used to invoke methods from DelsysDataReader or XsensDataReader.
 Because of slight differences in the working principles of DelsysDataReader and XsensDataReader, the methods invoked by IMUHandler are not always exactly identical to the methods invoked by the corresponding data reader class.

 ### ThreadPoolContainer

 This class controls the number of worker threads during multithreading and works as an interface to access the ThreadPool class.
 When constructed with an integer parameter N, ThreadPoolContainer creates a ThreadPool object with N worker threads.
 This class ensures that the user has control over how many worker threads run at a time.
-This class is not necessary if multithreading is not used.

 #### ThreadPoolContainer::offerFuture()